KKlob/Capstone2/README.md

 # Capstone2
 Political Informant App - Easily research politicians currently holding office in the US Senate and House of Representatives

+## Goals
+- Create an app that gives a quick overview of Congress and all members included.
+Focusing on the most recent major bill votes submitted and statements made.
+- All US voters will find this app usefull as a quick overview (May add links to get further information)

 ## Overview
 The Political Informant App will allow anyone to easily review polititians currently in office.
 Information shown will included:
 - Picture